Tell someone when you're having a difficult day

 Another option is to split chores up into smaller tasks that can be divided among everyone in the house.
 If everybody helps a little with cooking and cleanup of a meal, for example, no one person gets worn out.

-Other resources in your community may be available to help you complete necessary tasks when you're having a really difficult day.
-Temporary changes that might help you get through a tough day might include shopping at a local grocery store that delivers.
-Using public transportation or a taxi may be an easier, less stressful way of getting where you need to go.
-Or you may be able to recruit neighborhood kids to help with yardwork.
+Look for other community resources to help you complete necessary tasks when you're having a really difficult day.
+Short-term changes to try on a tough day might include online grocery shopping for pickup or delivery.
+Consider public transportation or ride-hailing for an easier, less stressful way of getting where you need to go.
+Or, recruit neighborhood kids to help with yardwork.

 Identify activities that distract you from your symptoms.
 Examples include: